AttuneOps/Setup-Windows-to-Automate-Operating-System-Installations/README.md

 create an SMB share folder, and setup appropriate NTFS permissions.

-### Setup and create SMB Share folder

-Create a shared space for storing and accessing files and related data across required for the operating system installation process.

-Enable the File and Printer Sharing service, configure the firewall for Network Discovery, create an SMB share folder, and setup appropriate NTFS permissions.

 ### Install Windows Assessment and Deployment Kit

 The Windows Assessment and Deployment Kit (Windows ADK) and